Skip to main content

 Amsterdam travelougue

-The dynamic Dutch capital, Amsterdam, is packed with history in every square and blends modern progressive charm with the melting pot of culture.
-The moment you enter this city, it blows you away with its lively atmosphere, with charming gabled houses and cobblestone streets.
-With the thriving economy of the 17th-century golden era, today's sprawling Amsterdam seamlessly blends art, architecture, and trade, intertwining old and new.
+The dynamic Dutch capital, Amsterdam, is packed with history in every square and blends modern, progressive charm with a melting pot of cultures.
+The moment you enter this city, it takes your breath away with its lively atmosphere, featuring charming gabled houses and cobblestone streets.
+With the thriving economy of the 17th-century Golden Age, today's sprawling Amsterdam seamlessly blends art, architecture, and trade, intertwining the old and the new.
 Where you can visit Amsterdam's treasure and trove of world-class museums and art from Rembrandt to Van Gogh, and Anne Frank's house.
-Explore the creative culinary scene, and experience its entrailing bicycle culture of more than 880,000 bicycles in the 920,000 people, or sail in the charming canals.
-Amsterdam has more than 160 canals and is called the Venice of the North.
+Explore the creative culinary scene, and experience its entrailing bicycle culture of more than 880,000 bicycles among 920,000 people, or sail in the charming canals.
+Amsterdam has more than 160 canals and is often referred to as the Venice of the North.

 Let's go

 1. Explore Dam Square.
-The place where the name Amsterdam came from is the Dam and the river Amstel.
+The name Amsterdam originated from the Dam and the river Amstel.
 Amsterdam was built approximately 750 years ago.
-This busy bustling square is the city's heartbeat, surrounded by a 15th-century church, the Golden Age Royal Palace, the Madame Tussauds Wax Museum, and a national monument dedicated to Dutch victims of World War II.
+This bustling square is the city's heartbeat, surrounded by a 15th-century church, the Royal Palace of the Golden Age, the Madame Tussauds Wax Museum, and a national monument dedicated to Dutch victims of World War II.
 Whether you want to go shopping, dine in, or capture some quintessential Amsterdam moment, it has to be here.
-And a stone's throw away is Damrak for the breathtaking backdrop of dancing houses.
+And a stone's throw away is Damrak, offering a breathtaking backdrop of dancing houses.

-2. Take an open boat canal tour to understand and admire the historic city from a unique and different perspective.
+2. Take an open boat canal tour to gain a unique perspective on and appreciate the historic city.

 3. Visit a museum - there are 19 museums in the city center itself.
-The Rijks Museum, the National Museum of the Netherlands, consists of 8000 masterpieces.
-Make sure to catch the crown jewel of the Dutch Rembrandt's "Night Watch", and a selective collection of Dutch artwork.
-Close by is the Van Gogh Museum, the 19th-century legend and beloved painter, dedicated to his vast array of work.
+The Rijksmuseum, the National Museum of the Netherlands, comprises 8,000 masterpieces.
+Be sure to catch the crown jewel of Dutch art, Rembrandt's "Night Watch", and a select collection of Dutch artwork.
+Close by is the Van Gogh Museum, dedicated to the 19th-century legend and beloved painter Vincent van Gogh, and his vast array of work.

-4. Explore the creative gastronomy from the Dutch classic cuisine to global eateries, Amsterdam is a foodies paradise.
-From the sinful stroopwafel to scrumptious fries to the apple pie to pan Asian entries, it is truly delicious.
+4. Explore the creative gastronomy, from Dutch classic cuisine to global eateries, and Amsterdam is a foodie's paradise.
+From the sinful stroopwafel to scrumptious fries, apple pie, and pan-Asian entries, it is truly delicious.
 Here are the best we experienced-

-Miri Mary - this artistic and creative Culinary delight is with an authentic Indian flavor in the Museum District.
+Miri Mary - this artistic and creative Culinary delight offers authentic Indian flavors in the Museum District.
 A reservation is recommended

 Winkel 43 -I swear by its decadent apple pie and espresso.
 A must-visit near the Jordan neighborhood and within walking distance from Anne Frank's.